Crumbs350/Technics_SL-1350_Rebuild/README.md

 * Put electrical tape on metal frame above 1 tall replacement capacitor that would be near the metal frame

 ### How I Did It
-1. prepare to flip
+1. prepare to flip (the SL-1300 manual has instructions)
    1. Remove dustcover
-   2. Remove arm weight (required) and cartridge (just because not required)
+   2. Remove arm balance weight (required) by turning clockwise to back off and cartridge (just because not required)
-   3. Lock the arm and to be sure could use bread ties to really lock in place
+   3. Lock the tone arm and to be sure could use bread ties to tie in place
+   4. Remove rotating platter if using support option 1 by
+      1. removing spindle
-   4. Remove rotating platter if using support option 1 by pulling up (I taped down paper to provide extra magnetic material shield)
+      2. pulling up (I taped down paper to provide extra magnetic material shield) on the platter after revealing adjust screw holes under mat
 1. create support ... supporting upside down unit
    1. The manual says you can support on the dust cover, but it is both old and unobtainable now so much safer to not do that (others say it breaks)
    2. 2 options: create a wide support, or use a cardboard box